alackles/CMSC-140-FS-22/_pages/syllabus.md

 For more on why I'm doing this (if you're interested), see the Pedagogy section.

+### Homework, Labs, and Final Project

+You will have three different kinds of assessments:

+- **Homework**.
+These are assessments completed outside of class.
+They will typically be due one week after they are assigned.
+- **Labs**.
+These are assessments completed in class, during our longer Thursday section.
+They are designed to be started and completed within our lab section, but there is no penalty to you (besides your time) if it takes longer than that.
+- **Final Project**.
+This is your sort of "capstone" to the course; it is a single project designed as an example of everything you have learned.
+For details on this final project, see the [Final Project](/final-project) tab.
+This project can be completed collaboratively or individually, but you will receive an individual score.
 ### Mastery-Based Grading Scheme

 My goal for you this semester is that you come away as both a stronger programmer and a stronger learner.
 This course uses a version of _ungrading_ or _mastery-based grading_.
 Rather than assigning point values to homework, quizzes, or projects, all assessments will be graded on a mastery scale: